 Using virtual tables, it's even possible to expose a SQL interface over a completely separate data source like Redis or CSV data.

-More examples are available here:
+More examples and information is available here:

 SQLite requires zero configuration to get up and running, but in order to go